 The first snowfall of winter for Washington usually arrives in December, although one in four Decembers sees no snow.
 In rare years, November does get snow.

 The snow season ends most often in March.
-For one out of four years, Washington's last snowfall occurs as early as February.
-Occasionally a few snowflakes fall in April.
+Less commonly, Washington's last snowfall occurs as early as February.

 How Many Snowstorms Washington DC Gets